RadicalZephyr/demonstrate.py/README.md

 You can also switch into "input mode" at any time by hitting the `ESC` key.
-This means you can then use whatever line editing facilities your scripts interpreter provides (like readline hopefully), and type any ad-libbed commands needed.
+This means you can then use whatever line editing facilities your chosen interpreter provides (like readline hopefully), and type any ad-libbed commands needed.
 When you want to go back to demonstrating mode press `ESC` again.